c4Iv1n/PeTa-Finals-py/README.md

 - #### Backspace → Edit typed input.
 ---

-##  _Every conversation leaves a trace.
+##  _Every conversation leaves a trace...
 Last Seen captures that fleeting nostalgia, reminding us that some moments online are worth holding onto._
 ---

 ## 👤 Creator's Note:

-### This project was created with passion, nostalgia, and a love for immersive storytelling. *Last Seen* is more than just a final requirement.
+### ~ This project was created with passion, nostalgia, and a love for immersive storytelling. *Last Seen* is more than just a final requirement. ~
-### It’s a reflection of how digital spaces can carry emotion, memory, and closure.
-Thank you for taking the time to explore it.
+### ~ It’s a reflection of how digital spaces can carry emotion, memory, and closure.
+Thank you for taking the time to explore it. ~

 -Calvin Jude A. Soliven